Calling All Canna-Bosses: Save the Date for This Summer's Economic Forum

 - Kyra Reed - A brand innovator and social media maven, Kyra Reed is the mind behind MarKyr Cannabis, an industry-specific marketing agency serving growers, manufacturers, and software companies.
 She's also the founder of Women in Cannabis, a support group for the industry's women entrepreneurs.

+- Dr. Jordan Tishler- A Harvard-educated cannabis specialist, Dr. Tishler was trained in Internal Medicine and has years of experience as an Emergency Physician.
+He shares his unique perspective on cannabis with his patients at inhaleMD, who benefit from his knowledge, reason, and caring approach to treatment.

+- John Campo - John Campo is president of Sannabis Incorporated, an industrial producer of medical marijuana products in Colombia, South America.
+Sannabis works with the indigenous community in the Cauca Department of Colombia, the largest marijuana growing region in the country.

-If you're passionate about this industry and want to see meaningful change take place, join us at the Koury Convention Center from July 27th to the 29th for the Cannabis Economic Forum.
-You'll hear educational talks about new technologies, issues of perception, and how to overcome ongoing government issues.
+For individuals who are passionate about this industry and want to see meaningful change take place, the event will take place at the Koury Convention Center from July 27 to the 29 for the Cannabis Economic Forum.
+Attendees will hear educational talks about new technologies, issues of perception, and how to overcome ongoing government issues.
 Tickets are on sale now at cannaeconomicforum.com.

+Can't swing a trip to Greensboro?
+No problem.
+Tune in to the live televised event to hear all the insights from today's game-changing thought leaders.
+Sign up for updates on our website.

 About the Cannabis Economic Forum